 4. Comparison Of R&D Spending with Peers

 5. Comparison Of Ratio of R&D Spending to Sales

 Beyond Meat’s Research and Development Spending

-Instead, we need to compare these figures with that of the company’s peers to see how its R&D expenditure stacks up against its bigger competitors.
+Instead, we need to explore these figures and compare them with that of the company’s peers such as Kellogg and Conagra Brands to see how the numbers stack up against its bigger competitors.